saniya1010-oss/organic-reaction-transformer-cpu_based/README.md

 # Organic Reaction Prediction (CPU-based Transformer)

-This project is a lightweight introduction to machine learning in chemistry.
+This project is a lightweight introduction to machine learning in chemistry and cheminformatics.
+The codes are divided into sections with small Jupyter notebooks for easy understanding.
-It adapts the idea from Schwaller et al. but is simplified to run on a CPU (low computational power than GPU).
+It adapts the idea from Schwaller et al. but is simplified to run on a CPU with a much smaller dataset.

 ## How to Use
 1. Clone the repo or download the notebook.